Hamilton College: Campus media

 WHCL-FM is a radio station at Hamilton College that airs a range of programming, including music, news, sports, and talk shows.
 Broadcasting at FM frequency 88.7, the station can be accessed by residents of the Mohawk Valley region and online at whcl.org.

 The Spectator, also referred to as The Spec, is Hamilton College's primary weekly news publication.
 It is distributed in various campus locations, such as dining halls, the mail center, and the library.
 The Spectator covers a wide range of topics, including campus news, local news, national news, Hamilton sports, and campus life.
 The Talisman, an early literary magazine, was published between 1832 and 1834, while The Radiator, considered the precursor to The Spectator, emerged in 1848.
-Described as "A Weekly Miscellany of General Literature, Science, and Foreign and Domestic Intelligence," The Radiator featured short stories, historical sketches, poetry, and news excerpts from both domestic and international sources.
+The Radiator featured short stories, historical sketches, poetry, and news excerpts from both domestic and international sources.
 The Hamiltonian, the college yearbook, was first published in 1858.
 The Hamilton Literary Monthly, a literary journal, began its publication in 1866.
 The Campus, published from 1866 to 1870, was followed by Hamilton Life in 1899.
-In 1942, Hamilton Life transitioned into Hamiltonews, and in 1947, it eventually became The Spectator.
+In 1942, Hamilton Life transitioned into Hamiltonews, and in 1947, it became The Spectator.